lmiller1990/vue-testing-handbook/src/testing-emitted-events.md

 As applications grow larger, the number of components grows as well.
 When these components need to share data, the child components emits an event, and the parent component responds.

-The wrapper that `vue-test-utils` renders provides has an `emitted` API which allows us to make assertions on emitted events.
+`vue-test-utils` provides an `emitted` API which allows us to make assertions on emitted events.
 The documentation for `emitted` is found [here](https://vue-test-utils.vuejs.org/ja/api/wrapper/emitted.html).

 ## Write a Component and Test